-I grew up in Portland and live in SE PDX with my teenage child.
+I grew up in Portland and live in South East PDX with my teenage child.
 I found fitness about 10 years ago as an essential part of my recovery from addiction and also to support my mental health.
 I have been training with kettlebells specifically for about 7 years and have been a group fitness coach and personal trainer for 5 years.
 In addition to working with kettlebells, I love to run, in particular Half Marathons (I've completed about 100 so far!), have been the captain of a Hood to Coast team for the past few years and am a competitive stair climber as well.
 I love fundraising and building community utilizing movement and connecting people with fun group activities like the annual Shamrock Run!!
 If you hang out long enough you will end up doing a team activity :)

 I am a certified Trauma Informed Weight Lifting Coach and also a certified Drug and Alcohol counselor and was working in the field until the opportunity to open EKC presented itself.
 Part of my personal mission in becoming an addictions counselor was to work in sober fitness and build sober community through movement, and having my own gym has allowed me the opportunity to bring that dream fruition by working with the clinic I was formerly employed by and coaching a sober fitness group for them here.